maxthraxx/WFGY/OS/BlurBlurBlur/README.md

 > ✅ 100% open source
 > ✅ No login, no ads, no tracking, no spam
 > ✅ Just pure semantic magic inside a `.txt`

-Next update: Release confirmed for **August 1st** — no delays this time.

 ---